 Outside areas and boundaries Visually inspected.
 The property has garden areas to the front and rear.
 The garden areas are surfaced in grass, chip stones, paving and planting.
-The boundaries are formed in timber fencing and hedging.
-A driveway is in place being surfaced in chip stones.
-The LPG tank is located within the front garden.
+The boundaries are formed in timber and wire fencing, stone walls and hedging.

 Ceilings Visually inspected from floor level.
-The ceilings are of lath/plaster and plasterboard.
+The ceilings are of plasterboard.
+There are exposed timber beams in place in some rooms.